ilagunap/fpchecker-doc/nvbit_tool.md

 ## Tool Description

+The BinFPE tool can be used as an alternative to FPChcker to detect exceptions in NVIDIA GPUs: [https://github.com/LLNL/BinFPE](https://github.com/LLNL/BinFPE).
 This tool can detect NaN, infinity (positive and negative), and subnormal quantities in NVIDIA GPU applications using binary analysis.
 As a result, it requires no re-compilation of the application and can analyze libraries.
 The tool uses the [NVBit tool](https://github.com/NVlabs/NVBit), which is provided by NVIDIA Labs.

 ## How to Use it